gregology/gregology.github.io/_posts/2020-03-14-how-to-video-chat.md

   <img width="75%" height="75%" src="/wp-content/uploads/2020/03/not your screen.jpg" alt="Look at me, not your screen" title="Look at me, not your screen">
 </p>

 Look directly at your webcam if you want the other person to feel connected through eye contact.
-Or move the window so that the person's face appears close to your webcam to make is closer to eye contact.
+Or move the window so that the person's face appears close to your webcam to make it closer to eye contact.

 <p align="center">
   <img width="100%" height="100%" src="/wp-content/uploads/2020/03/small window.png" alt="Chat windows close to webcam" title="Chat windows close to webcam">